Peace in Bethel Ministry

 “If you believe, you will receive whatever you ask for in prayer.”

-Those who truly believe God will witness the amazing, infinite Power of God.
+Those who truly believe in God will witness the amazing, infinite power of God.
 Apostle James also talks about this in James 1:6.
-Having faith is a condition for answered prayer.
-Faith is essential to pleasing God because without faith, it is impossible to please Him Who alone can do the impossible (Hebrews 11:6; Luke 1:37).
+Having faith is essential for answered prayer, as faith is a critical element in pleasing God.
+Without faith, it is impossible to please Him who alone can do the impossible (Hebrews 11:6; Luke 1:37).

 The Bible says: